US Siracusa

-US Siracusa S.r.l., commonly referred to as simply Siracusa, was an Italian association football club located in Syracuse, Sicily.
+Unione Sportiva Siracusa, commonly referred to as simply Siracusa, was an Italian association football club located in Syracuse, Sicily.

 The club withdrew from professional football in 2012.
 An illegitimate phoenix club, was promoted to Lega Pro in 2016 as Siracusa Calcio (known as A.S.D.
 Città di Siracusa from 2014 to 2016 and Sport Club Siracusa from 2013 to 2014).
 Another illegitimate phoenix club, also known as A.S.D.
 Città di Siracusa, lasted for only one season from 2012 to 2013.

 U.S. Siracusa itself was an illegitimate phoenix club of A.S.
 Siracusa, which was an illegitimate phoenix club of C.S.
 Tommaso Gargallo.

 History

 U.S. Siracusa was an illegitimate heir of A.S.
 Siracusa, which focused on youth football from 1995, until folded circa 2006.